1: Library Cards

 - Matricula consular (separate residency verification required)

-The following are acceptable verifications of current address or Fort Worth Property ownership:
+The following are acceptable verifications of current address or Fort Worth Property ownership.
+Digital versions are acceptable.

 - Texas Driver’s License